I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_segmentdescriptor3.md

 ## Members

+`Flags`

+[out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_segmentflags.md">DXGK_SEGMENTFLAGS</a> structure that identifies properties, in bit-field flags, for the segment.

+Note that for an AGP-type aperture segment, the driver must exclusively set the <b>Agp</b> member of the structure in the union that DXGK_SEGMENTFLAGS contains.
+Although the AGP-type aperture segment is an aperture and is accessible to the CPU, if any other members are set, the adapter fails to initialize.

 `BaseAddress`

 [out] The base address of the segment, as determined by the graphics processing unit (GPU).
 The physical address of an allocation that the video memory manager paged in the segment is assigned a GPU address that is offset from the base address that <b>BaseAddress</b> specifies.

 The video memory manager ignores the base address of AGP-type aperture segments (where the <b>Agp</b> bit-field flag is specified in the <b>Flags</b> member) and instead uses the actual physical address of the segment within the AGP aperture, as determined on the bus where the GPU is located.
 In this situation, the driver can use addresses that the video memory manager generated for allocation directly without requiring translation.

-`CommitLimit`

-[out] The maximum number of bytes that can be committed to the segment.
-For a memory segment, the commit limit is always the same as the size of the segment, which is specified in the <b>Size</b> member.
-For an aperture segment, the driver can limit the amount of memory that can be committed to the segment on systems with small amounts of physical memory.

 `CpuTranslatedAddress`